What can scholarships be used for?

 Some of our research scholarships also have associated allowances for relocation and thesis expenses.

-Applications for our annual round are now open for new students.
+Applications for our annual round are now open for students starting in 2020.

 Which scholarships can I apply for?